ibm-mas/ansible-devops/docs/index.md

 - **openshift**
 - **ansible**

+!!! important
+    As of version 6 of this collection the dependencies have changed.
+The upgrade from `community.kubernetes` to `kubernetes.core` necessitates an upgrade in the version of the kubernetes and openshift modules from v11 to v12.

 #### Useful commands
 - Confirm availability and version: `python --version`
 - Installed Python modules: `python -m pip install ansible junit_xml pymongo xmljson kubernetes==12.0.1 openshift==0.12.1`